wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 There are three primary types of relayers discussed:

 - **Client-side relaying** - a cost-efficient, no-backend-infrastructure approach relying on user-facing front ends.
 It provides a simple solution, although it can complicate the user experience due to the manual steps involved
-- **Specialized relayers** - backend components that handle parts of the cross-chain process, offering a smoother user experience and allowing off-chain calculations to reduce gas costs.
+- **Custom relayers** - backend components that handle parts of the cross-chain process, offering a smoother user experience and allowing off-chain calculations to reduce gas costs.
 These relayers could operate through direct listening to the Guardian Network (Spy relaying) or by providing a REST endpoint to accept VAAs to be relayed (REST relaying)
-- **Standard relayers** - a decentralized relayer network that can deliver arbitrary VAAs, reducing the developer's need to develop, host, or maintain relayers.
+- **Wormhole-deployed relayers** - a decentralized relayer network that can deliver arbitrary VAAs, reducing the developer's need to develop, host, or maintain relayers.
 However, they require all calculations to be done on-chain and might be less gas-efficient

 ## Fundamentals